hyosung11/Launch-School/journal.md

 15:28 Took a short nap and SungOh screaming at me for eating his Cheetos woke me up.
 Sohee returning from finding out about the Escape Room.

 20:08 Working on another exercise, but everyone is going to sleep and I don't want to keep typing on the keyboard.

+## 20210811 수요일

+08:03 Looking at code now.
+How to flatten an array methods.